Preconditioned Adjoint Data Assimilation for Two-Dimensional Decaying and Forced Turbulence: Mathematical Formulation

-We illustrate this framework for the data assimilation of two-dimensional turbulence in figure \ref{fig:DA_framework}.
-We assume that the observations consist of velocity measurements taken at spatial locations $\{\boldsymbol{x}_i^m\}_{i=1}^{N_{\mathrm{obs}}}$ and discrete times $\{t_j^m\}_{j=1}^{N_t}$.
+We illustrate this framework in figure \ref{fig:DA_framework}.
+The observations consist of velocity measurements taken at spatial locations $\{\boldsymbol{x}_i^m\}_{i=1}^{N_{\mathrm{obs}}}$ and discrete times $\{t_j^m\}_{j=1}^{N_t}$.
 This corresponds to a measurement operator $\mathcal{M}$ composed of Dirac delta functions in space and time, mapping the model state to the observed velocity samples.
 On the left side of figure \ref{fig:DA_framework}, we introduce the spectral preconditioner by redefining the control variable as $\boldsymbol{s}_0 = \mathcal{G}^{-1/2}\boldsymbol{u}_0$.
 If $\mathcal{G}$ is interpreted as a smoothing filter, then the adjoint gradient in the transformed space, $\boldsymbol{s}_0^{\dagger}$, corresponds to a filtered version of the physical adjoint $\boldsymbol{u}_0^{\dagger}$, while the mapping from $\boldsymbol{s}_0$ back to $\boldsymbol{u}_0$ introduces an additional filtering operation.
 Consequently, during each optimization step, the update direction applied to the physical initial condition effectively involves two operations of $\mathcal{G}^{1/2}$, resulting in a scale-selective damping of high-wavenumber components in the gradient.
-The minimization of the cost functional $\mathcal{J}$ is carried out using the L-BFGS algorithm \citep{nocedal1980updating}.
+The minimization of the cost functional $\mathcal{J}$ is carried out using the L-BFGS algorithm \citep{nocedal1980updating,liu1989limited}.
+It approximates the inverse Hessian from a limited history of gradients.
+Consequently, the optimization metric influences the approximate curvature seen by the algorithm.
+This is precisely where spectral preconditioning is effective: unlike an exact Newton method, whose iterates are independent of the choice of inner product, L-BFGS relies on an approximate Hessian, making its convergence sensitive to the metric used to define the gradient.
+For a linear dynamical system, with access to the exact Hessian of the quadratic cost function, such a preconditioner would not change the optimization direction; its practical benefit here arises because turbulent data assimilation is nonlinear and the L-BFGS Hessian approximation is metric-dependent.
 At iteration $k$, the control variable is updated according to

 after which the physical initial condition $\boldsymbol{u}_0$ is recovered through the $\mathcal{G}^{1/2}$ transformation.

 This formulation is closely related to latent-space data assimilation \citep{cleary2025latent} and precursor-simulation strategies, in which the optimization is performed in a transformed representation of the state variables.
 In contrast to approaches that rely on extended backward integration windows to enhance reconstruction fidelity, the present method achieves scale-aware regularization directly through an explicit metric transformation in control space.